 Let us review a sample of the public statements around S/4HANA by some of the largest SAP implementation firms.

 Getting Inaccurate Information About S/4HANA from SAP Consulting Firm’s Website

 Consulting companies want S/4HANA implementations, and this causes them to leave out the maturity of the application entirely.
 Other claims untethered to the maturity of S/4HANA also are highly dubious.

 Let us look at two examples:

 - S/4HANA “is at the center of many major digital transformations projects today.”
-In terms of the number of ongoing projects, it depends on what “many means” but it is not being widely implemented.
+In terms of the number of ongoing projects, it depends on what “many means” but it is not widely implemented.
 Secondly, the number of S/4HANA projects that go live is deficient.
 Is the success of the system measured by how many projects are ongoing (and billing hours) or what percentage go live?
 For Deloitte, the measure is naturally the number billing.